 Signs and Symptoms of Cheyletiella

-The symptoms of Cheyletiella vary among animals (some have no symptoms at all) and occur primarily on the back.
+The symptoms of Cheyletiella vary among animals.
+Some pets will have no symptoms at all and others will have multiple symptoms.
+Any skin-related symptom will occur primarily on the animal's back.
 They may include:

 - Flaky skin (dandruff)